cdl-geneseo/geneseo-dictionary/N/Nympho.md

 # Nympho

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nympho

 Created by  Unknown User (wrf2) on Apr 27, 2015

 (n.) a nymphomaniac; someone who has an abnormal and excessive sexual desire&quot;My friend's girlfriend was a nymphomaniac; which caused a huge problem seeing as that he is impotent.&quot; (2015, N-R, Foley)